intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 **'fw' - Firmware** | It will provide the information of Firmware date, Firmware version, Firmware vendor **'guid' - GUID**   | It will provide the information of GUID of HDDL plug-in card and whether the HDDL plug in card is provisioned or not
 **'os' - Operating System**         | It will provide the information of Operating System type, Operating System version, Operating System release date
-**'security' - Security**           |It will provide the information of1.whether DM verity is enabled or not2.whether Measured Boot is enabled or not3.whether HDDL plug-in card is provisioned or not4.whether using Secured Xlink or not
+**'security' - Security**           |It will provide the information of 1.whether DM verity is enabled or not
+2.whether Measured Boot is enabled or not
+3.whether HDDL plug-in card is provisioned or not 4.whether using Secured Xlink or not
 **'status' - Status**      | It will provide the information of Heartbeat status of HDDL plug-in card (Active, Idle) and Number of heartbeat retries attempted for the HDDL plug-in card
 **'swbom' - Software BOM**           |It will provide the information of Software BOM dynamic telemetry data
 **'version' - Version**       | It will provide the information of Version of the vision-agent service and INBM Version